cagledw/climate_analyzer/README.md

 When installed with pip, it should add a 'cda.exe' file to your Python Environment in the pythonXX\Scripts directory and a climate_analysis package in your pythonXX\Lib\site-packages.  cda.exe utilizes the climate_analysis package.
-Config data is kept in cda.ini, also stored in pythonXX\Scripts.
-SOMEPLACE BETTER?
+Config data is kept in cda.ini, also stored in pythonXX\Lib\site-packages.
+IS THERE SOMEPLACE BETTER?

 The downloaded climate data is [tmin, tmax, tavg, prcp, show, snwd].
 It is organized by date, and <station_alias>.  <station_alias> is user defined,